 An Alternative Approach to Multiple Genome Comparison.

-Please cite THIS paper if you use QODs
+THIS paper if you use

-QODs implements an original approach to multiple genome comparison.
 It segments a target genome with respect to its local similarities with k other reference genomes, and classifies its genomic regions according to two criteria:

-1. being shared or unshared across all genomes,
+- being shared or unshared across all genomes,

-2. offering a unique or several alignment possibilities.
+- offering a unique or several alignment possibilities.

-It then intersects the available annotations of the target genome with classified regions and predetermine annotations that can be potentially transfer on the other genomes.
 The user can then select among those annotations with respect to their alignment percentage of identity, feature type, etc., complete them with comments, and finally proceed to the transfer by exporting the annotations to a file in a standard format (Sequin/EMBL/GenBank).

-QODs is a program equipped with a friendly graphical user interface (GUI).
+is a program equipped with a friendly graphical user interface (GUI).

 Source code & Binaries

-QODs is distributed under the GPL-compliant CeCILL license.
+is distributed under the

 Qod version 1.0.2 is the latest available release.